risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-citus-cdc.md

 There are a few limitations when ingesting CDC data from Citus in RisingWave.

-- A Postgres `superuser` role is required.
+- A PostgreSQL `superuser` role is required.
 - Only [distributed tables](https://docs.citusdata.com/en/v10.2/get_started/concepts.html#table-types) are supported.
 - Newly added worker nodes are not detected.